Najwan Halimi: Anwar Ibrahim's Sodomy Trial

 In 2011, Najwan was called by the Malaysian court as a witness for the Anwar Ibrahim's second sodomy trial due to his past relationship with Saiful Bukhari Azlan.
 According to him, Saiful was his batch mate during his time at UNITEN and both were close with each other and shared the same interest in politics.
 Based on a report by Free Malaysia Today, Najwan testified that Saiful was an ardent supporter of Barisan Nasional and the government and had expressed his dislike towards Anwar Ibrahim and that he (Saiful) although has principles, craves attention and publicity.
 Najwan was shocked upon learning the admission of Saiful to Anwar's office, serving as his personal secretary.
 In an interview by BBC, Najwan had suggested that Saiful Bukhari was an implant in-order to sabotage the reputation of the former opposition leader.

 Career

 Upon graduating, Najwan had a brief stint working as an administrator with a federal ministry before working with the then opposition leader, Anwar Ibrahim.
 His secondment in the leader of the opposition's office lasted for four years.
-During his time working with the opposition leader, Najwan was among the staffs that organised and arranged Anwar Ibrahim's daily schedules and important appointments.
-In 2015, Najwan was appointed as the Deputy Director of Selangor State Sports Council (Majlis Sukan Negeri Selangor) in-charge of the youth development portfolio.
+During his time working with the opposition leader, Najwan was among the staff that organised and arranged Anwar Ibrahim's daily schedules and important appointments.
+In 2015, Najwan was appointed the deputy director of Selangor State Sports Council (Majlis Sukan Negeri Selangor) in-charge of the youth development portfolio.
 He was instrumental in Selangor's participation in the 2016 SUKMA Games in Sarawak.
 At the end of the SUKMA games Selangor led the medal tally with 59 golds, 73 silvers and 64 bronzes.